Substance Abuse - What Drives Alcohol Addiction

 So Bennett and other researchers turn to animal models — in her case, monkeys.

 “There is no single gene or combination of genes and environmental influences that pull individuals along that risk pathway,” she said.
-Only a handful of genes have been identified that tend to have been associated with alcohol abuse in humans, and monkeys have similar genetic risk factors.
-That allows researchers to control environmental variables such as parental attention and stress levels to see what will increase vulnerability to alcohol abuse, or promote what Bennett calls “resilience” from negative genetic factors.
+Only a handful of genes have been identified that tend to have been associated with alcohol substance abuse in humans, and monkeys have similar genetic risk factors.
+That allows researchers to control environmental variables such as parental attention and stress levels to see what will increase vulnerability to alcohol substance abuse, or promote what Bennett calls “resilience” from negative genetic factors.

 “There could be a genetic variation or a gene that puts one at risk for changes in neurochemistry that are associated with alcoholism.
 But there may be early-childhood environments that promote resilience,” she explained, “so that under the right conditions the individual with that genetic vulnerability does not go on to become an alcoholic.